jp-payopay/bioclimPH/README.md

 19 bioclimatic variable (BCV) layers for the Philippine archipelago, derived from PAGASA CLIMAP v2.0 monthly rainfall and temperature grids (2001–2020).

 > **Status: in preparation.** This dataset is not yet finalized.
-BIO1 is currently corrupted in this release (placeholder/export error) and should not be used until replaced.
+BIO3 and BIO4 is currently corrupted in this release (placeholder/export error) and should not be used until replaced.
 A versioned, citable release is planned via Zenodo once validation is complete.

 ## Overview